samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Spend 10-15min working up to Easy-Moderate, RPE 6 pace to warm up, then this
+> Spend 10-15min working up to Easy-Moderate, RPE6 pace to warm up, then this
 > week and a repeat and do 5x3-minute Hard, RPE9 high-speed surges with 3
-> minutes of recovery after each; run 10min Easy, RPE 4 to cool down for about
+> minutes of recovery after each; run 10min Easy, RPE4 to cool down for about 50
-> 50 minutes of running
+> minutes of running

 ### Thursday